heygrady/react-redux-notes/react-redux-starter-kit-todos.md

 npm install
 ```

 You can poke around if you'd like.
 You should read about [what's in the box](https://github.com/davezuko/react-redux-starter-kit) and [how to use it](https://suspicious.website/2016/04/29/starting-out-with-react-redux-starter-kit/) if you haven't already.
-For our purposes we'll be doing everything in the `src/` folder.
+For our purposes we'll be working in the `src/` folder.

 #### Rename `dumb`, `smart` and `duck` blueprints
-For fun, and to give a small taste of what blueprints are capable of, let's rename some of the default blueprints.
+For fun -- and to give a small taste of what blueprints are capable of -- let's rename some of the default blueprints.
 Renaming the folders under `blueprints/` changes how you call the generators.
-Now, instead of calling something like `redux g dumb MyName` you would use `redux g component MyName`.
+Now instead of calling something like `redux g dumb MyName` you would use `redux g component MyName`.
 It makes sense to rename these blueprints because if you look you'll see that the react-redux-starter-kit names those folders `components/`,  `containers/` and  `redux/modules/` respectively.

 ```bash
 mv blueprints/dumb blueprints/component